 Agriculture in the United States

-• In the United States, corn was the largest crop that produced an amount of 247,882,000 metric tons.
-And the 2nd one is soybeans with 74,598,000 metric tons.
-And the 3rd one is wheat that grew an amount of 69,327,000 metric tons.
+- In the United States, corn was the largest crop with a production of 247,882,000 metric tons.
+Soybeans follow as the second-largest crop, producing 74,598,000 metric tons, and wheat ranks third with 69,327,000 metric tons.

-• The major crops in the United States are sugar cane, potatoes, coffee, sugar beets, and bananas.
+- The major crops in the United States are sugar cane, potatoes, coffee, sugar beets, and bananas.

 3. Brazil